Skip to content

 PURE_STDLIB_ALLOWLIST is defined in src/reyn/core/kernel/_python_allowlist.py. __future__ is in the list as a compiler directive — it carries no runtime capability.

-Non-interactive auto-allow: in a non-interactive context (no intervention bus wired), both mode: safe and mode: unsafe python steps are auto-allowed without a prompt.
+Non-interactive auto-allow: in a non-interactive context (no intervention bus wired), safe-mode python steps are auto-allowed without a prompt.
 This mirrors the same non-interactive behavior already in place for other ops in CI runs.

-The formal contract for mode: safe (= "ambient sources only") covers the full allowlist rationale, the safe-vs-unsafe auto-allow rules by context, and the refactor pattern for converting unsafe steps to safe.
+The formal contract for mode: safe (= "ambient sources only") covers the full allowlist rationale and the refactor pattern for splitting raw I/O out into a run_op step.

 Credential scoping (removed trigger point)